This post may contain affiliate links. Please see my full disclosure for details.

 - One-Bowl Breakfast Cookies are peanut butter, oat, and banana cookies studded with chopped fruit and coconut.

-- They’re dairy-free, fiber-rich, and high in protein from the peanut butter, eggs, and oats, and are a good source of healthy fats.
+- They’re dairy-free, fiber-rich, and high in protein and are a good source of healthy fats.

 - More importantly, these are a popular energizing and healthy portable morning option to a traditional muffin or biscuit.